Skip to main content Accessibility

 Byelaw 7: Protecting Our Members

-4. This code does not cover the behaviour of Full Time Officers, which is dealt with under Byelaw 3.
+3. This code does not cover the behaviour of Full Time Officers, which is dealt with under Byelaw 3.

-• Inappropriate behaviour, including due to intoxication.
+• Inappropriate behaviour due to intoxication or otherwise.

 • Vandalism or damage to University or Union property, including graffiti.